georgeherby/PoGoScansWiki/docs/_build/html/_sources/arceus/locations.txt

 .. warning::

-	Even if you only add one location, it doesn’t automatically become active, you will need to set it active (see Setting/Unsetting Locations below).
+	Even if you only add one location, it doesn’t automatically become active, you will need to set it active (see :ref:`settinglocations`).

 ::